jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 Divide workloads into dedicated namespaces for the application life cycle: dev, staging, production. **Meter** can be used to understand the deployments against entitlements.

 An administrator can configure the role and role binding resources for each application before any operator is deployed.
 Each application must specify a serviceAccountName in its pod spec, and the service account must be created.

 ### CRD

 The Cloud Pak for Business Automation operator uses a custom resource definition (CRD), which describes what the operator is meant to watch.

 ### CRs

 Then Automation is using a single CR to define the capabilities you want to deploy.

+Here is an [important note](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=deployment-capabilities-starter-deployments) on relationship between capabilities and operators.

+Depending on the selected capabilities, the needed components of the foundation are installed.
+The final custom resource file combines capabilities and components from one or more capabilities.

-## Product installation
+## Product installation general steps

 * [Preparing OpenShift Cluster](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=deployment-preparing-your-cluster):
 The installation needs a dynamic storage class and a block storage class.
- If any other Cloud Pak needs to be installed in the same cluster, you must use the same choice for the namespaces because IBM Automation foundation is a shared resource between Cloud Paks.
+If any other Cloud Pak needs to be installed into the same cluster, you must use the same choice for the namespaces because IBM Automation foundation is a shared resource between Cloud Paks.
 * Get entitlement key
 * Install an instance of LDAP for your intended deployment.
 [For dev purpose we use OpenLDAP](#deploying-openldap) and see [DBA GitOps catalog]() for that.
 For production deployment Tivoli Active Directory or Microsoft Active Directory are recommended.
-* Install GitOps operators
+* Install Openshift GitOps operator
-* Install Cloud Pak Automation operators
+* Install Cloud Pak Business Automation operator in `openshift-operators` monitoring All namespaces.
-* Install operand using Custom Resource
+* Install operand using Custom Resource for each targeted environment (dev, staging, production)

 ### Capacity